MurphyPone/murphypone.github.io/src/content/voyager.md

 - The Hamming Code $C^{(r)}_\text{Ham}$
 - The Golay Code
 - The trivial codes consistng of just 1 codeword, or the whole space, or the repetition code $\{0^n, 1^n\}$ for odd $n$

-While fascinating, these codes can only correct 1 error, so a more robust code may be needed.

 ## The Golay Code